Geo-Python-2017/Exercise-4/README.md

-# Exercise 4: A temperature calculator
+# Exercise 4: Classifying and converting temperatures

 In this week's exercise you are asked to create a simple tool that converts temperatures from one temperature-type to another.